ahmedgalal21697/WeRateDogs-Project/README.md

 # WeRateDogs-Project
 Data Wrangling Project
 Real-world data rarely comes clean.
-Using Python and its libraries, I have gathered gather data from a variety of sources and in a variety of formats, assessed its quality and tidiness, then cleaned it.
+Using Python and its libraries, I have gathered data from a variety of sources and in a variety of formats, assessed its quality and tidiness, then cleaned it.
 This is called data wrangling.
-I have documented my wrangling efforts in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python (and its libraries) and/or SQL.
+I have documented my wrangling efforts in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python (and its libraries).

 The dataset that I have wrangled (and analyzed and visualized) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.